$h*! My Dad Says: Controversy

 The title of the broadcast series was modified from the source material in order to comply with Federal Communications Commission regulations on the use of profane language during prime time.
 The profanity was also toned down and modified from Halpern's Twitter feeds.

 On May 19, 2010, CBS announced the show's official name and 8:30 pm time slot at its upfront presentation of the fall 2010 schedule.
 Addressing reporters' concerns regarding the title, the network assured them that the expletive would not be used in promos.
 Soon thereafter, the Parents Television Council announced that it was protesting the title because it alluded to an obscenity.
 The PTC threatened CBS with broadcast license challenges for any affiliate airing the show or its promos before 10 pm.

 Responding to the controversy, CBS stated, "[The show] will in no way be indecent and will adhere to all CBS standards.
 Parents who choose to do so will find the show can be easily blocked using their V Chip."
 Show star Shatner commented on the show's title, saying "We say spit; why can't we say shit?"
 In addition, Bill Gorman from TVbytheNumbers wrote that the PTC protest was just giving the show more publicity, which he expected would boost ratings.

 At the July 2010 Television Critics Association press tour, Shatner further commented on the title saying, "The word 'shit' is around us.
 It isn't a terrible term.
 It's a natural function.
 Why are we pussyfooting?"

+In popular culture

+In 2011, Cartoon Network's MAD aired a parody promo for $h*!
+My Dad Says called, "Meep!
+My Dad Says!"
+It is a crossover between $h*!
+My Dad Says and Looney Tunes which features the Road Runner playing the role of the dad.
+His classic "Meep!
+Meeps!" are used to imitate censor bleeps, with black bars being placed over his mouth when he speaks.